postsharp/Metalama.Documentation/conceptual/Aspects/ide/code-fixes.md

 ## Attaching code fixes to diagnostics

-Whenever an aspect or fabric reports a diagnostic, it can attach as set of code fixes by calling the <xref:Metalama.Framework.Diagnostics.IDiagnostic.WithCodeFixes*?text=IDiagnostic.WithCodeFixes> method.
+Whenever an aspect or fabric reports a diagnostic, it can attach <!--- to What? --> as set of code fixes by calling the <xref:Metalama.Framework.Diagnostics.IDiagnostic.WithCodeFixes*?text=IDiagnostic.WithCodeFixes> method.
 To create one-step code fixes, you can use the <xref:Metalama.Framework.CodeFixes.CodeFixFactory> class.

 ## Suggesting code refactorings without diagnostics